stablestud/com.betaflight.Configurator/README.md

 # com.betaflight.Configurator
 Flatpak build configuration for the [betaflight/betaflight-configurator: Cross platform configuration tool for the Betaflight firmware](https://github.com/betaflight/betaflight-configurator)

+## Installing Betaflight Configurator

+### Prerequisites

+Even though the application runs in its own sandbox, some changes are still required on the host.
+1. Create `udev` rules
+2. Add yourself to a group capable of talking to serial ports

+Precise How-To steps can be found at [Installing Betaflight · betaflight/betaflight Wiki](https://github.com/betaflight/betaflight/wiki/Installing-Betaflight#platform-specific-linux)

+Note: the `i386` architecture is no longer supported from flathub, therefore we cannot create a flatpak for it.
+However `amd64` and `armv7` architectures  are fully supported.

 ## Creating an update

 When updating the flatpak to a new Betaflight Configurator release the following has to be done: